tanfwong/rfsoc_notes/_sources/ch3/model.md

 * This configuration naturally leads to the ***producer-consumer model*** in which a DSP task acts as a *producer* of samples and another DSP task downstreams acts as a *consumer* of the samples supplied by the producer task.
+Similarly, we may also consider the same producer-consumer model at the finer level for operations with a DSP task.